Skip to main contentSkip to search

 The Cliff at 18: What Happens Next

-When a young person turns 18, OAP childhood funding ends completely.
-There is no gradual taper, no transition period — the support simply stops.
-Families must then navigate the adult developmental services system through Developmental Services Ontario (DSO), which offers the Passport Program with significantly lower funding of $5,000 to $35,000 per year depending on assessed needs.
+When a young person turns 18, OAP childhood funding ends.
+Families must then apply for adult developmental services through Developmental Services Ontario (DSO), including Passport funding.

-A child under 6 receiving OAP core clinical services can receive up to $63,020 per year.
-The exact amount depends on the individualized service plan developed with your OAP-approved provider based on the child's needs determination assessment.
+A child under 6 receiving OAP core clinical services can receive up to $6,600–$65,000/year.
+The exact amount depends on the individualized service plan and needs determination.

 OAP childhood funding ends entirely at age 18.
 Young adults transition to adult services through Developmental Services Ontario (DSO) and may access the Passport Program ($5,000-$35,000/yr).
 Begin planning this transition at age 16.